Brantford: Online

 BTOWN is a free alternative online magazine which highlights people, projects and events in the Brantford area.

 Print

-The Brantford Expositor, started in 1852, is published six days per week (excluding Sundays) by Sun Media Corp.
+The Brantford Expositor, started in 1852, is published by Sun Media Corp. six days a week (excluding Sundays).

 The Brant News was a weekly paper, delivered Thursdays until 2018; it publishes breaking news online at their website, and is published by Metroland Media Group.

 The Two Row Times, a Free weekly paper started in 2013, is published on Wednesdays, delivered to every reservation in Ontario and globally online at their website, published by Garlow Media.

 BScene, a Free community paper founded in 2014, is published monthly and distributed locally throughout Brantford and Brant County via local businesses and community centers, It can also be viewed online at their website.
 Independently published.